schlick7/LuteForMobile/docs/stuff.md

-If swipe navigation is on then starting the app seems to always trigger a page swipe/turn

 I still don't think we're completely clearly and refreshing everything on a server change.
 On a fresh install the stats and terms screen don't work unless i do an entire app restart after adding the localurl.
 Maybe we need to force and entire app restart?